Thuppakki: Accolades

 At the 60th Filmfare Awards South, Thuppakki was nominated for seven categories including Best Film, Best Director (Murugadoss) and Best Actor (Vijay), but did not win in any category.
 However, the film won four of ten nominations at the 2nd South Indian International Movie Awards: Best Actress – Critics for Aggarwal, Best Actor in a Negative Role for Jammwal, Best Music Director for Harris Jayaraj and Best Fight Choreographer for Kecha.
-The film as nominated at sixteen categories during the 7th Vijay Awards and won six awards, the highest in this ceremony.
+The film as nominated at fifteen categories during the 7th Vijay Awards and won six awards, the highest in this ceremony.
 The awards were mostly from the favourite awards branch, which were: Favourite Film, Favourite Director (Murugadoss), Favourite Hero (Vijay), Favourite Heroine (Aggarwal) and Favourite Song (Google Google); Vijay further received an Entertainer of the Year award also for his work in Nanban.
 In addition, the film won an Ananda Vikatan Cinema Award, one CineMAA Award, one Chennai Times Film Award and three Edison Awards.